IanLondon/solarpunk-drifters/api-server/README.md

 `npm run test` runs all unit tests.

 `npm run test-db-integration` runs all unit tests, as well as all database integation tests. **Do not run the database integration tests when connected to a database you care about.** All database integration tests are inside `src/db-integration-tests`.
 They clear, read, and write to the connected database specified in `PG_CONNECTION_STRING`.
 (The environment variable `RUN_DB_TESTS=1` is set by this npm script, if it is unset the tests would fail as a safeguard against accidental use, eg by running `jest` outside of the npm scripts.)
 The integration tests use Supertest, and run the Express app on an ephemeral port.

+# Seeding and migrating the database

+Seeds are intended only for local development.
+Start a local Postgres server and do:

+`npx knex seed:run --knexfile src/knex-cli/knexfile.ts`

+Migrations must be applied to local Postgres server as well as the the production database.

+`NODE_ENV=development npx knex migrate:latest --knexfile src/knex-cli/knexfile.ts` (you can omit `NODE_ENV` for development.)

+`NODE_ENV=production npx knex migrate:latest --knexfile src/knex-cli/knexfile.ts`

+NOTE: Do not use knex CLI's `--env` parameter, set the `NODE_ENV`.

 # Database connection